Who is Lenny Rachitsky?

 2 Individual PMs: What’s happening within the team?

-According to Lenny Rachitsky, product leaders should make it a habit to ask specific team members to share updates and learnings during the product management meeting.
+According to Lenny Rachitsky, product leaders should make it a habit to ask specific team members to share updates and learnings during product management meetings.

 For this section of your team meeting, make sure to ask individual PMs to prepare interesting updates and information about what’s happening within their teams.
 Some suggested talking points include: